 Acting is very much like playing poker.
-If you intend to play, if you hope to win, you need to play your hand well, and you need to risk.
+If you intend to play, if you hope to win, you need to play your hand well, and, frankly, you need to risk.

 So, what gives?

-Don’t tell us what you’re going to do—just DO IT.
-(There’s a reason why it’s called acting).
-Don’t assume the copy (the script) is broken simply because you don’t understand it yet.
-If you don’t get it yet, either read it out loud until you do, or, now here’s a novel idea, ASK!
-If there’s anything to get, I’m certain they’d be happy to tell you.
+Assuming the copy (the script) is broken simply because you don’t understand it yet is a common ploy.
+If you don’t get it, neither will your audience, so read it out loud until you do.
+That requires you read the script MULTIPLE times, rather than ‘just one and done’.
+And if you still don’t understand what you’re reading, here’s a novel idea, ASK!
+If there’s anything to get, I’m certain they’d be happy to inform you.

 Quit worrying about whether you might “go too far”.
-I’d be willing to bet everything that’s not a threat.
-In fact, it’s far more likely you won’t go far enough.
+I’d be willing to bet everything that’s not even remotely a threat.
+In fact, it’s far more likely you won’t go far enough!

 Consider all the times you’ve landed the job.
+Any job, not just voiceover!
 Think about it.
 You challenged your comfort zone.
 In fact you blasted passed it and surprised even yourself, right?
-Of course you did.
-THAT’S how you booked the job!
+Exactly.
 You allowed yourself to create something exceptional.
+Your training and experience allowed you to trust yourself enough to take a leap of faith.
 You took a risk and allowed yourself the indulgence of playing well past that narrow margin you had previously been attempting to shoehorn yourself into.

-If you hope to accomplish anything in life, let alone in this industry, you owe it to yourself to open yourself up to the unknown.
-Take an 8,000 foot dive into a Dixie cup!
-You may just discover the water’s warm and you’re able to do the backstroke once you’re there.
+If you hope to accomplish anything in life, let alone in this industry, you owe it to yourself to open yourself up to calculated risk.
+Take an 8,000-foot dive into a Dixie cup!
+You may just discover the water’s warm and you’re free enough to do the backstroke.
 But first, you must take a great leap of faith.
 This doesn’t come about by playing it safe.

 The more you challenge your comfort zone, the more your confidence will grow.
 The more your confidence grows, the more you discover.
 The more you discover, the more valuable you become!
 This is how you become a consummate professional: by making agility the cornerstone of your comfort zone.

-Mastering a handful of remarkable techniques prepares you to continually challenge your comfort zone, develop greater dexterity, versatility, and agility that sets you apart from the masses by being the most valuable thing you can be: your self!
+Mastering a handful of remarkable techniques prepares you to continually challenge your comfort zone, develop greater dexterity, versatility, and agility that will set you apart from the masses by being the most valuable thing you can be: your self!

-You’re capable of a limitless number of exceptional deliveries.
-Make it your mission at the onset of every audition and every session to discover just a few of them on the spot by means of play.
+Know that you’re capable of a limitless number of exceptional deliveries.
+Make it your mission at the onset of every audition and every session to discover just a few of them on the spot.
+It’s your job.